ryanklee/think-taink/docs/domain_model_and_research_summary.md

 - Developing strategies to address biases in AI applications across diverse industries
 - Investigating regulatory approaches to bias measurement and mitigation in AI
 - Exploring the relationship between bias mitigation and fairness in AI systems
+- Applying federated learning techniques for bias mitigation in distributed AI systems
+- Investigating ethical considerations and solutions for ensuring fairness in AI-driven financial services
+- Addressing privacy, bias, and accountability issues in AI deployment across various sectors
+- Developing comprehensive frameworks for ethical AI development and bias mitigation
+- Analyzing and mitigating biases for vulnerable classes in datasets and AI models

 ### 4.6 Long-term Adaptation and Learning
 - Investigating methods for long-term knowledge retention and skill transfer in AI agents